-Thomas Jefferson’s electoral victory over John Adams—and the larger victory of the Republicans over the Federalists—was but one of many changes in the early republic.
-Some, like Jefferson’s victory, were accomplished peacefully, and others violently, but in some form all Americans were involved.
-The wealthy and the powerful, middling and poor whites, Native Americans, free and enslaved African Americans, influential and poor women: all demanded a voice in the new nation that Thomas Paine called an “asylum” for liberty.1 They would all, in their own way, lay claim to the ideals of freedom and equality heralded, if not fully realized, by the Revolution.
+Thomas Jefferson’s electoral victory over John Adams—and the larger victory of the Democratic-Republicans over the Federalists—was but one of many changes in the early republic.
+Some, like Jefferson’s victory, were accomplished peacefully, and others violently.
+The wealthy and the powerful, middling and poor whites, Native Americans, free and enslaved African Americans, influential and poor women: all demanded a voice in the new nation that Thomas Paine called an “asylum” for liberty.1 All would, in their own way, lay claim to the freedom and equality promised, if not fully realized, by the Revolution.

 II.
 Free and Enslaved Black Americans and the Challenge to Slavery

-Led by the slave Gabriel, close to one thousand slaves planned to attack Richmond in late August 1800 and end slavery in Virginia.
+Led by the enslaved man Gabriel, close to one thousand enslaved men planned to end slavery in Virginia by attacking Richmond in late August 1800.
 Some of the conspirators would set diversionary fires in the city’s warehouse district.
-Others would attack Richmond’s white residents, seize weapons, and capture Virginia Governor James Monroe.
-On August 30th, two enslaved men revealed the plot to their master who notified authorities.
+Others would attack Richmond’s white residents, seize weapons, and capture Virginia governor James Monroe.
+On August 30, two enslaved men revealed the plot to their enslaver, who notified authorities.
 Faced with bad weather, Gabriel and other leaders postponed the attack until the next night, giving Governor Monroe and the militia time to capture the conspirators.
 After briefly escaping, Gabriel was seized, tried, and hanged along with twenty-five others.
 Their executions sent the message that others would be punished if they challenged slavery.
 Subsequently, the Virginia government increased restrictions on free people of color.

-Gabriel’s rebellion, as the plot came to be known, sent several messages to Virginia’s white residents.
-It suggested that enslaved blacks were capable of preparing and carrying out a sophisticated and violent revolution—undermining white supremacist assumptions about the inherent intellectual inferiority of blacks.
+Gabriel’s Rebellion, as the plot came to be known, taught Virginia’s white residents several lessons.
+First, it suggested that enslaved Black Virginians were capable of preparing and carrying out a sophisticated and violent revolution—undermining white supremacist assumptions about the inherent intellectual inferiority of Black people.
 Furthermore, it demonstrated that white efforts to suppress news of other slave revolts—especially the 1791 slave rebellion in Haiti—had failed.
-Not only did some literate slaves read accounts of the successful attack in Virginia’s newspapers, others heard about the rebellion firsthand after July 1793 when slaveholding refugees from Haiti arrived in Virginia with their slaves.
+Not only did some literate enslaved people read accounts of the successful attack in Virginia’s newspapers, but others also heard about the rebellion firsthand when slaveholding refugees from Haiti arrived in Virginia with their enslaved laborers after July 1793.

-The black activism inspired by Haiti’s revolution was so powerful that anxious whites scrambled to use the violence of the Haitian revolt to reinforce pro-slavery, white supremacy by limiting the social and political lives of people of color.
-White publications mocked black Americans as buffoons, ridiculing calls for abolition and equal rights.
+The Black activism inspired by Haiti’s revolution was so powerful that anxious white leaders scrambled to use the violence of the Haitian revolt to reinforce white supremacy and pro-slavery views by limiting the social and political lives of people of color.
+White publications mocked Black Americans as buffoons, ridiculing calls for abolition and equal rights.
 The most (in)famous of these, the “Bobalition” broadsides, published in Boston in the 1810s, crudely caricatured African Americans.
 Widely distributed materials like these became the basis for racist ideas that thrived in the nineteenth century.
-These tropes divided white citizens and black non-citizens.
-But such ridicule also implied that black Americans’ presence in the political conversation was significant enough to require it.
+But such ridicule also implied that Black Americans’ presence in the political conversation was significant enough to require it.
 The need to reinforce such an obvious difference between whiteness and blackness implied that the differences might not be so obvious after all.

-Henry Moss, a slave in Virginia, became arguably the most famous black man of the day when white spots appeared on his body in 1792, turning him visibly white within three years.
+Henry Moss, an enslaved man in Virginia, became arguably the most famous Black man of the day when white spots appeared on his body in 1792, turning him visibly white within three years.
 As his skin changed, Moss marketed himself as “a great curiosity” in Philadelphia and soon earned enough money to buy his freedom.
 He met the great scientists of the era—including Samuel Stanhope Smith and Dr. Benjamin Rush—who joyously deemed Moss to be living proof of their theory that “the Black Color (as it is called) of the Negroes is derived from the leprosy.”5 Something, somehow, was “curing” Moss of his blackness.
-And in that whitening body of slave-turned-patriot-turned-curiosity, many Americans fostered ideas of race that would cause major problems in the years ahead.
+In the whitening body of slave-turned-patriot-turned-curiosity, many Americans fostered ideas of race that would cause major problems in the years ahead.

 Jefferson had his defenders.
-Men such as Charles Caldwell and Samuel George Morton hardened Jefferson’s skepticism with the “biological” case for blacks and whites not only having separate creations, but actually being different species—a position increasingly articulated throughout the antebellum period.
+White men such as Charles Caldwell and Samuel George Morton hardened Jefferson’s skepticism, offering a “biological” case for Black and white people not only having separate creations but actually being different species, a position increasingly articulated throughout the antebellum period.
 Few Americans subscribed wholesale to such theories, but many shared beliefs in white supremacy.
-As the decades passed, white Americans were forced to acknowledge that if the black population was indeed whitening, it resulted from interracial sex and not the environment.
+As the decades passed, White Americans were forced to acknowledge that if the Black population was indeed whitening, it resulted from sexual violence and not the environment.
 The sense of inspiration and wonder that followed Henry Moss in the 1790s would have been impossible just a generation later.

 III.
 Jeffersonian Republicanism

-Free and enslaved black Americans were not the only ones pushing against political hierarchies.
-Jefferson’s election to the presidency in 1800 represented a victory for ordinary white Americans in their bid to assume more direct control over the government.
-Elites had made no secret of their hostility toward pure democracy, that is the direct control of government by the people.
+Free and enslaved Black Americans were not alone in pushing against political hierarchies.
+Jefferson’s election to the presidency in 1800 represented a victory for non-elite white Americans in their bid to assume more direct control over the government.
+Elites had made no secret of their hostility toward the direct control of government by the people.
 In both private correspondence and published works, many of the nation’s founders argued that pure democracy would lead to anarchy.
-Massachusetts Federalist Fisher Ames spoke for many of his colleagues when he lamented the dangers that democracy posed because it depended upon public opinion, which “shifts with every current of caprice.”
+Massachusetts Federalist Fisher Ames spoke for many of his colleagues when he lamented the dangers that democracy posed because it depended on public opinion, which “shifts with every current of caprice.”
 Jefferson’s election, for Federalists like Ames, heralded a slide “down into the mire of a democracy.”7

-Indeed, many political leaders and non-elite citizens believed Jefferson embraced the politics of the masses. “[I]n a government like ours it is the duty of the Chief-magistrate… to unite in himself the confidence of the whole people,” Jefferson wrote in 1810.8 Nine years later, looking back on his monumental election, Jefferson again linked his triumph to the political engagement of ordinary citizens: “The revolution of 1800…was as real a revolution in the principles of our government as that of 76 was in it’s form,” he wrote, “not effected indeed by the sword…but by the rational and peaceable instrument of reform, the suffrage [voting] of the people.”9 Jefferson desired to convince Americans—and the world—that a government that answered directly to the people would lead to lasting national union, not anarchic division, proving that free people could govern themselves democratically.
+Indeed, many political leaders and non-elite citizens believed Jefferson embraced the politics of the masses.
+“In a government like ours it is the duty of the Chief-magistrate . . . to unite in himself the confidence of the whole people,” Jefferson wrote in 1810.8 Nine years later, looking back on his monumental election, Jefferson again linked his triumph to the political engagement of ordinary citizens: “The revolution of 1800 . . . was as real a revolution in the principles of our government as that of 76 was in it’s form,” he wrote, “not effected indeed by the sword . . . but by the rational and peaceable instrument of reform, the suffrage [voting] of the people.”9 Jefferson desired to convince Americans, and the world, that a government that answered directly to the people would lead to lasting national union, not anarchic division.
+He wanted to prove that free people could govern themselves democratically.

 Jefferson set out to differentiate his administration from the Federalists.
 He defined American union by the voluntary bonds of fellow citizens toward one another and toward the government.
 In contrast, the Federalists supposedly imagined a union defined by expansive state power and public submission to the rule of aristocratic elites.
 For Jefferson, the American nation drew its “energy” and its strength from the “confidence” of a “reasonable” and “rational” people.